-Hello and welcome to Voyageur Tripper, a blog dedicated to outdoor adventure.
+Hi there!
+I’m Mikaela and welcome to Voyageur Tripper, a blog dedicated to outdoor adventure.
 Whether you already love hiking, paddling and camping in general, or you’ve never slept in a tent but would like to someday, you’ll find a place here.

 A bit about me

-My name is Mikaela and I really like being outside.
 I grew up in Canada and spent my summers at camp and going on road trips with my family.
 Eventually I became a camp counsellor, which led me to become a canoe guide (my official job title was Voyageur Tripper).
 I then spent a summer guiding in the Canadian Arctic, where I took tourists on hiking and kayaking trips.
 For my last year of university, I went back to canoe guiding for a summer and then lived in New Zealand and India for a few months.
 There were other bits of travel and adventure sprinkled in among the guiding and school, and you can read more about it on my about page.

 A bit about Voyageur Tripper